 After the Cactus Juice has been added to the chamber, place the lid on the chamber.
 You may need to apply a little pressure on the lid to get the gasket to seal.
 When you initially start the vacuum, you will be pulling an extraordinary amount of air out of the blanks which will cause the Juice to foam up considerably.
 It is best to open the vacuum control valve completely before starting the pump and slowly close it, keeping the foam under control.
 After the major foaming has subsided, apply full vacuum.

 Depending on the wood you are stabilizing and the vacuum pump you are using, it could take anywhere from 30 minutes to a number of hours to fully evacuate the air and stabilize your blanks.
 If your wood contains any moisture at all, you will continue to get tiny bubbles for MANY hours.
 I suggest drying your wood as mentioned above.
 Keep the vacuum going until you see very few bubbles coming from the blanks.
 After all the air has been evacuated, release the vacuum and turn off your pump.
 (It is really important to not shut off your pump while under vacuum if you are using a rotary vane pump.
-You may cause premature wear on your pump.)
+You will cause premature wear on your pump.)

 If you have the equipment, you can also add a pressure cycle to speed up penetration.
-Adding pressure is not necessary for complete penetration, it just speeds up the natural equalization process you can get by just allowing the blanks to soak.
+Adding pressure is not necessary for complete penetration, it just slightly speeds up the natural equalization process you can get by just allowing the blanks to soak.

 Curing the Blanks